Key Takeaways

-AI tools as ChatGPT is not a replacement for neither marketeers, copywriters, developers or any other.
+AI tools are not a replacement for marketers, copywriters, or developers.
+They are simply tools.

-No, ChatGPT is a tool just like the carpenter uses nails and hammers that makes your work easier, more efficient, and faster.
+Think of it like the hammer a carpenter uses.
+It makes your work easier, more efficient, and faster.

-As any other type of tools (as a hammer) ChatGPT requires training to use and the output will never be any better than your input: The prompts.
+Like any other tool, ChatGPT requires practice.
+The output will never be better than your input – the prompts.

-So the question is: How do you create prompts that will give you high quality output?
+So the question is: How do you create prompts that give high-quality output?

-That’s exactly what I will explain in this post.
-But first, a little pre-knowledge.
+That’s what I’ll explain in this post.
+But first, some basics.

 What is ChatGPT?

-ChatGPT is an AI tool that can chat with people in a way that feels almost like talking to a real person.
+ChatGPT is an AI tool that chats with people in a way that feels natural.

-You can ask it questions, and it can help you write things like articles, social media posts, essays, computer code, analyze content, and even write emails.
+You can ask it questions, and it can help you write articles, social media posts, or code, and analyze site data.

-ChatGPT is a type of generative AI, which means it can create new things like text, images, or videos based on what you ask it to do.
+ChatGPT is a type of generative AI.
+This means it creates new text based on the specific instructions you give it.

-The “GPT” in ChatGPT stands for “Generative Pre-trained Transformer,” which is the fancy name for how it understands and responds to your requests.
+The “GPT” stands for “Generative Pre-trained Transformer.”
+This refers to how the AI understands and predicts the best response to your requests.

-- Dependence on clear prompts: ChatGPT’s effectiveness heavily depends on how clear and precise your prompts are.
-If your prompts are vague or too broad, you may receive generic or unhelpful responses.
-Crafting specific, detailed prompts is crucial to get the most out of ChatGPT for SEO purposes.
+- Dependence on clear prompts: ChatGPT’s effectiveness depends on how precise your prompts are.
+Crafting specific, detailed ChatGPT prompts for SEO is crucial to get results that rank.

-As mentioned, the prompting is the most important thing when using ChatGPT and the received output will never be any better than the prompt.
+As mentioned, the prompt is the most important part.
+The output will never be better than your instructions.

-So, let’s look at how you can craft your own prompts from scratch.
+So let’s look at how you can create your own prompts from scratch.

 ➡️ ChatGPT prompts for keyword research